BlackBerry: Hillary Clinton

 The Hillary Clinton email controversy is associated with Hillary Clinton continuing to use her black-colored BlackBerry after assuming the office of Secretary of State.

 Use by government forces

 An example is the West Yorkshire Police, which allowed the increase in the presence of police officers along the streets and a reduction in public spending, given that each officer could perform desk work directly via the mobile device, as well as in several other areas and situations.
 The US Federal Government was slow to move away from the BlackBerry platform, a State Department spokesperson saying in 2013 that BlackBerry devices were still the only mobile devices approved for U.S. missions abroad by the State Department.
 The high encryption standard that made BlackBerry smartphones and the PlayBook tablet unique, have since been implemented in other devices, including most Apple devices released after the iPhone 4.

-The Bangalore City Police is one of the few police departments in India along with the Pune Police and Kochi Police to use BlackBerry devices.
+The Bangalore City Police was one of the few police departments in India along with the Pune Police and Kochi Police to use BlackBerry devices.